richarah/dorothy/README.md

 #### Mac users: Apple silicon and X11 issues

-Due to XQuartz' present incompatibility with Apple silicon, the TUI (Text User Interface) of Dorothy is recommended for Mac users experiencing issues with the X11 GUI version of Dorothy.
+Due to XQuartz' present incompatibility with Apple silicon, the TUI (Text User Interface) version of Dorothy is recommended for Mac users experiencing issues with the X11 GUI.